lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/access/ssh_login.md

   IdentityFile ~/.ssh/id_ed25519
   #Don't try other keys if you have more:
   IdentitiesOnly yes
-  #Enable X11 forwarding for graphical applications.
-You don't need parameter -X when invoking ssh then.
+  #Enable X11 forwarding for graphical applications and compression.
+You don't need parameter -X and -C when invoking ssh then.
   ForwardX11 yes
+  Compression yes
 ```

 Afterwards, you can connect to the ZIH system using: